-When Proclo realizes that he's staying at a gay bathhouse, he's horrified, but he soon comes to accept his gay housemates.
-Then, Proclo's wife tracks him down and jumps to the wrong conclusion about his sexuality!
+When Proclo realizes that he's staying at a gay bathhouse, he's horrified at first, but soon comes to accept his gay housemates.
+Then his wife tracks him down and jumps to the wrong conclusion about his sexuality!

 The Ritz opened on Broadway on January 20th, 1975, at the Longacre Theatre, and ran for 398 performances.
 Original cast mates Jack Weston, Rita Moreno, Jerry Stiller, F. Murray Abraham, Stephen Collins, and George Dzundza would reprise their roles a year later in an acclaimed feature film adaptation of the play, which was directed by Richard Lester.

 In the 1980s, Terrence McNally would establish himself as one of America's greatest contemporary playwrights with his classic play, Frankie and Johnny in the Clair de Lune.
 The two-character play was about two lonely people - a middle-aged man (Johnny) and woman (Frankie) - who end up in bed after their first date.

 Johnny believes that he's found a soul mate in Frankie, but she's not so sure about him.
 As the night progresses, Frankie and Johnny slowly reveal themselves to each other, baring their souls as they take tentative steps toward the beginning of a relationship.